Redesigning Good Creator Co

 Overview

-Good Creator Co helps brands discover, evaluate and collaborate with creators using large-scale influencer data.
+Good Creator Co help brands discover, evaluate, and collaborate with creators using large-scale influencer data.

-After acquiring Vidooly, the company gained richer creator insights, creating an opportunity to rethink the product experience.
+After acquiring Vidooly, the platform gained richer data and expanded capabilities, creating an opportunity to rethink the overall product experience.

-At the same time, the business was moving toward a freemium model, making it important to redesign the platform around clarity, trust, and speed.
+At the same time, the business was preparing to introduce a freemium model, making it critical to redesign the platform around clarity, efficiency, and scalability.

-Over two months, I led the end-to-end redesign of the platform, making it easier to navigate, faster to use, and more scalable for future growth.
+Over two months, I led the end-to-end redesign - simplifying core workflows, improving consistency, and building a foundation for future growth.

 Company